-On 28 April 2016, the Group announced that it filed a request to the US Food and Drug Administration (FDA) for a pre Investigational New Drug (IND) application meeting in relation to the Development Plan for DMX-200 in Focal Segmental Glomerularsclerosis (FSGS).
+On 28 April 2016, the Group announced that it filed a request to the US Food and Drug Administration (FDA) for a pre-Investigational New Drug (IND) application meeting in relation to the Development Plan for DMX-200 in Focal Segmental Glomerularsclerosis (FSGS).
 This event triggered Milestone B of the Class B performance shares which were issued to the Dimerix Bioscience vendors on 3 July 2015.
 As such, 75,000,040 Class B Performance Shares converted to 75,000,040 ordinary shares.

+There were no changes to the performance share reserve in the financial year ended 30 June 2017.

-Performance share reserve movement Consolidated Company
+Performance share reserve movement

-2016 \$ 2015 \$

-Balance at beginning of the balance period - -

-Issue of performance shares on acquisition of Dimerix

-Bioscience Pty Ltd 1,012,501 -

-Conversion to ordinary shares (825,000) -

-Balance at end of the end of the balance period 187,501 -
+Balance at beginning of the balance year Issue of performance shares on acquisition of Dimerix Bioscience Pty Ltd Conversion to ordinary shares Balance at end of the end of the balance year

-Consolidated Company

-2016 2015

-Share-based payments Reserve \$ \$
+Share-based payments Reserve

-Balance at beginning of year - -

-Arising on share-based payments 112,205 -

-Balance at end of year 112,205 -
+Balance at beginning of year Arising on share-based payments Balance at end of year